spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Deploy AWS EKS via a Jenkins job using terraform.
 The idea here is to easily deploy EKS to AWS, specifying some settings via pipeline parameters.

+Why not use `eksctl`?
+This repo predates `eksctl` and AWS support for it.
+I might create an `eksctl` based deployment as it saves alot of development effort compared to `terraform`.
+Tis the nature of technology: nothing stays the same and something better may come along!
+A good devops practice: use whatever is easiest!
+If I was to do this again I would probably use `eksctl`.

+EC2 instances are used as EKS workers via a node group.

+Fargate is not supported in this repo.
+I test Fargate and its really slow to spin up a pod (~ 60s) and its not very elegant; a Fargate worker node is deployed for each pod since Fargate uses some of virtual machine.
+See [this issue](https://github.com/aws/containers-roadmap/issues/649) for a discussion on EKS Fargate slowness.
+At the time of writing this Fargate is not a realistic option (although it may get better in time).
+My recommendation: stick with EC2 worker nodes.

 This is based on the [eks-getting-started](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/eks-getting-started) example in the terraform-provider-aws github repo.

 Terraform docs are [here](https://www.terraform.io/docs/providers/aws/guides/eks-getting-started.html).